UoLpharma/PBPKmodelling_DDI_ART_AdultHumans/README.md

 The drug dosages used to validate the model were ATZ 300 mg twice-daily, RIF 600 mg once-daily, ATV/RTV 300/100 mg once-daily, and ATV/RTV/RIF 300/100/600 once-daily, as described in the clinical studies.
 To simulate dose adjustments to overcome the DDIs, dosages of 300/100, 300/200, 400/100, 400/200, 600/100, and 600/200 of ATV/RTV twice-daily were used.

 ## Clinical data set
 Two clinical studies, Acosta et al., (2007) and Burger et al., (2006) were used to obtain the observed clinical data.
-Clinical data are available for RVP (Janssen’s report) and CAB (J.S.B.
-Shaik-A phase I study to evaluate the PK and safety-ACCP-2019) in liver disease conditions.

 ## Conferences/Manuscript
 This model was presented as a poster on “20th International Workshop on Clinical Pharmacology of HIV, Hepatitis & Other Antiviral Drugs”, May 2019 – Netherlands.
 Accepted manuscript - Predicting Drug-Drug Interactions between Rifampicin and Ritonavir-Boosted Atazanavir Using PBPK Modelling, Clinical Pharmacokinetics - DOI: 10.1007/s40262-021-01067-1